-Stein and Toklas remained in France during World War II.
+Stein and Toklas remained in France during World War II, during which Stein wrote a controversial essay praising Maréchal Petain, which has been the subject of much scholarship.
 Their American friends feared for the safety of the two Jewish women and encouraged them to flee.
 But they fled only as far south as Bilignin, where they waited out the war and scrounged for food and necessities.
-It is likely that they were protected by a few French friends with ties to the Vichy government.
+It is likely that they were protected by French friends, notably Bernard Fay, who had ties to the Vichy government.
 Stein herself never spoke out on behalf of the persecuted Jews.

 After the war, Stein, who had suffered from stomach problems throughout her life, was diagnosed with stomach cancer.
 She died on July 27, 1946, at the American Hospital at Neuilly-sur-Seine.
 Gertrude Stein is buried at the Père-Lachaise Cemetery in Paris.